MicrosoftDocs/azure-docs/articles/sentinel/troubleshoot-analytics-rules.md

 - The target table (on which the rule query operated) was deleted.
 - Microsoft Sentinel was removed from the target workspace.
 - A function used by the rule query is no longer valid; it was either modified or removed.
-- Permissions to one of the data sources of the rule query were changed ([see example below](#permanent-failure-due-to-lost-access-across-subscriptionstenants)).
+- Permissions to one of the data sources of the rule query were changed ([see example](#permanent-failure-due-to-lost-access-across-subscriptionstenants)).
 - One of the data sources of the rule query was deleted.

 **In the event of a predetermined number of consecutive permanent failures, of the same type and on the same rule,** Microsoft Sentinel stops trying to execute the rule, and also takes the following steps: